-Oregon: One-Day-Old Baby Found With Homeless, Mentally Ill Mother Froze To Death During Portland Cold Wave
+Oregon: One-Day-Old Baby Found With Homeless, Mentally Ill Mother, Froze To Death During Portland Cold Wave

 — #NotMyPresident (@NPR_Dezign) January 17, 2017

-According to local media outlets, the woman, and her baby were first spotted by a man who was on his way to work.
+According to local media outlets, the woman and her baby were first spotted by a man who was on his way to work.
 He reportedly found the barefoot and partly clothed woman near a TriMet bus stop.
 She was pushing a shopping cart, and when she saw the man, she opened her coat and showed him her baby.
 Alarmed, the man asked the woman to cover herself and the baby up and immediately called 911.
 A team of first responders reached the spot within a few minutes.
 A local publication managed to access text messages exchanged between the first responders which indicated that the child was born “a few hours ago” in a transient camp.
 The text messages also revealed that the baby was alive at the time of birth and when they initially found him.

-“Baby is conscious and breathing okay, but has been outside this entire time,” a text message read.
+“Baby is conscious and breathing okay, but has been outside this entire time.”

-Another message said;
+Another message said the following.

 “Baby is ice cold.”